 - Probability of death if treated

-- Probability of death untreated
+- Likelihood of death if untreated

 - Days of ventilation needed